Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 “He’s done a nice job,” Carroll said.
 “He’s competed like crazy.”

-Meanwhile, Jazz Ferguson turned in one more big play — a 41-yarder from Smith that keyed a touchdown drive.
+Meanwhile, Jazz Ferguson turned in one more big play — a 41-yarder from Smith that sparked a touchdown drive.

 Ferguson had been quiet since the opener against Denver.
 But he has shown a knack for the big play — entering the fourth quarter he was the team’s leading receiver in the preseason with seven receptions for 119 yards, 17 yards per catch.

-And undrafted free agent Terry Wright — who has seemed a long shot to make it — had a big play early with a 39-yard TD from Smith
+And undrafted free agent Terry Wright — who has seemed a long shot to make it — had a big play early with a 39-yard touchdown from Smith

 “We have some extremely difficult decisions at this time and it will take us all weekend to figure it out,” Carroll said.